 The IRS’s Employer’s Tax Guide to Fringe Benefits defines a fringe benefit as “a form of pay for the performance of services.”
 In their eyes, this personal expense is just as much a form of compensation as their salary.
 (For more on fringe benefits, be sure to check out The Ins and Outs of Fringe Benefits – What Is Non-Taxable? on HR and payroll provider, Justworks’ blog.)

-You cannot deduct items like a haircut, trip to the salon, or new clothes as a business expense, even if it is to look fresh for an upcoming business meeting.
+You cannot deduct items like a haircut, a trip to the salon, or new clothes as a business expense, even if it is to look fresh for an upcoming business meeting.
 In this scenario, once the IRS caught this kind of spending, they would treat this as disguised compensation, which would be subject to payroll taxes and potential interest and penalties owed down the road.

 Suggested Reading: 7 Accounting Tips for New Small Businesses